GuilhermeGarcia-pascoa/GuilhermeGarcia-pascoa/README.md

-- 👋 Hi, I’m @GuilhermeGarcia-pascoa
+- 👋 Hi, I’m @Guilherme Vommaro Garcia
 - 👀 I’m interested in Face biometrics and DataBase.
 - 🌱 I’m currently learning c# and Java.
 - ⚡ Fun fact: i am 16y/o, trying to be a programmer.

-If anyone is willing to help me help with my current facial biometrics project :)